Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Hurricanes are 3-5 ATS when favored by 2.5 points or more this season.

-- Miami is 6-4 against the spread and 7-3 overall in games when it scores more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall this season when the team puts up more than 24.3 points.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.